 The Father Son schedule will also mostly look the same as past years.
 Activities may be opened at different times throughout the day to ensure proper spacing between people.
 Camp Deerhorn’s schedule is always subject to change.

-All out of camp trips, including, but not limited to changeovers, waterpark trips, and the Lake Superior trip have been canceled for the summer of 2021.
-Cancelling these trips will limit the amount of out-of-camp exposure for Deerhorn campers.
+All out of camp trips, including, but not limited to changeovers, waterpark trips, and the Lake Superior trip were canceled for the summer of 2021.
+Cancelling these trips limited the amount of out-of-camp exposure for Deerhorn campers.
 Pathfinder, Voyager, and Pioneer were great successes last summer, and Voyager and Pioneer will still be part of the 2022 summer.
 We will evaluate other out of camp trips for summer of 2022.

 Evening Activities, Team Comp, and Sunday Events

-All of our evening activities, team competition, and Sunday events will still happen in 2021.
-However, they will be adjusted as necessary based on social distancing guidelines.
+All of our evening activities, team competition, and Sunday events still happened in 2021.
+We made adjustments as necessary.